 Mr. Breckenridge has been one of our directors since August 2003.
 Mr. Breckenridge has had over 25 years experience in public practice as a Chartered Accountant in Australia and since 2001, has been Managing Director of Breckenridge Consulting Pty Ltd which provides independent tax and management advice to multi-nationals and SME's.
 Until 2001, Mr. Breckenridge was a tax partner for 24 years with KPMG in Sydney where he provided corporate tax advice to a wide cross section of business in Australia and overseas with particular emphasis in more latter years on international transfer pricing.
 Mr. Breckenridge has also been involved in the pharmaceutical and chemical industries over a long period including serving on several industry association committees and leading industry focus groups within KPMG.
 Mr. Breckenridge holds a Master of Tax degree from the University of Sydney and is a Fellow of the Institute of Chartered Accountants and the Taxation Institute of Australia.
-Mr. Breckenridge was appointed to our board of directors on August 1, 2003 and his term as one of our directors expires in 2003.
+Mr. Breckenridge was appointed to our board of directors on August 1, 2003 and was elected as a director at our annual meeting on December 9, 2003.
+His term as one of our directors expires in 2006.